mdb/QuietLogger/readme.txt

 Quiet Logger is designed for modern browsers that support HTML5.

-Remy Sharp's HTML5 Shiv provides HTML5 support to versions of Internet Explorer prior to IE 9.
-Read more on Google Code: http://code.google.com/p/html5shiv/
+Remy Sharp's HTML5 Shiv provides HTML5 support to Internet Explorer.
+Read more on Google Code:
+http://code.google.com/p/html5shiv/

 Baskerville is Quiet Logger's primary typeface.
 For systems on which Baskerville is not installed,